miyang0628/youth-debt-xai-regression/README.md

 This repository contains the replication code for the paper:

-> **Anonymous (under review).
-"An XAI-Driven Early Warning and Policy Prescription Framework for Youth Debt Crisis: A Regression Approach Using Korean Welfare Panel Data." *Anonymous Journal*.**
+> **Yang, M. (under review).
+"Who Benefits from What?
+A Machine Learning Framework for Heterogeneous Policy Prescription in Youth Debt Management Using Korean Welfare Panel Data." *Data & Policy*.**

-This paper extends a prior binary classification framework (DSR ≥ 40% as crisis indicator) to a **continuous regression framework** in which the debt service ratio (DSR) is modelled directly as a continuous outcome.
+This paper develops a **continuous regression framework** in which the debt service ratio (DSR) is modelled directly as a continuous outcome, rather than as a binary crisis indicator.
 Using the 19th wave (2024) of the Korea Welfare Panel Study (KOWEPS, n = 1,916 youth aged 19–39), we train a LightGBM–XGBoost ensemble regressor, apply SHAP-based feature attribution, generate DiCE counterfactual explanations under a desired DSR range, and simulate the heterogeneous effects of debt relief and income support policies across employment status subgroups.

 ---